HeinrichHartmann/HeinrichHartmann.github.io/_posts/2018-09-04-From-Academia-to-Data-Science.md

 The biggest huddle to jump is to close the gap in programming skills.
 Here only practice will help.
 Once that step is taken, the door is open for many very attractive positions in an industry which is craving for analytical talent.

+## Acknowledgements

+Thanks to [Kevin Lin](https://twitter.com/quasicoherence), [Max Pumperla](https://twitter.com/maxpumperla) and [Thiago de Faria](https://twitter.com/thiagoavadore) for inspiration and feedback to earlier versions of this writeup.